Rupee (musician): 1997–2000: Coalishun

 Rupee emerged on the local soca scene after being invited to join the then popular Bajan band, Coalishun, along with singers like Terencia Coward and Adrian Clarke in 1997.
 Though initially more dancehall oriented, Rupee would find himself settling into the soca genre, a genre indigenous to Trinidad and Tobago.
 This was marked by the release of his first hit single, "Ice Cream".

 2000–present: Solo

 "Ice Cream" was followed by a string of hit songs from three self-released solo albums.
 "Jump", from his first album, won Rupee repeated Road March titles at carnivals in Barbados, New York City, Miami, Boston and Toronto.
 "Tempted to Touch", from his second album, enjoyed over two years of international club play, spreading to urban and pop radio in Toronto and Miami.
 It became the catalyst for Rupee’s worldwide deal with Atlantic Records, as well as the first single from his 1 on 1 album released in December 2004.
+The album itself introduced elements of flamenco and gospel into soca music.

 Before deciding to pursue music full-time, Rupee explored other careers.
 After completing an associate degree in Graphic Arts from the Barbados Community College, he remained in that field for some time, working with two public relations/advertising agencies in Barbados.